hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - certified immunized persons are the most valuable asset there in a pandemic
 - induced infection and quarantined self-immunization is currently the only way increase the number of certified immunized persons

+## Aren't vaccinations a much better alternative?

+Yes of course.
+But only if they are available!

+## When is it time to end the CQSI program?

+- when a vaccination become available
+- when reliable antibody tests become available and enough people are positive
+- when no suitable candidates are left